 All in all, just don’t expect true wireless earbuds to pack a superior sound as similarly priced regular wireless earbuds.
 Yes, they’re pricier, but in this case the additional money does not translate to better performance.

 Is It Worth It?

-So with all this in mind, is it worth it to get true wireless earbuds?
+So with all this in mind, are true wireless earbuds worth investing in?